Device driven to police station in hijacked car was “a viable explosive device"

-BREAKING: Device driven to police station in hijacked vehicle was “a viable explosive device"
+Device driven to police station in hijacked vehicle was “a viable explosive device" - whose who planted device have 'a reckless and callous disregard for the safety of the driver, the local community and the police officers who serve them'

 The security alert in Waterside in Londonderry has now been confirmed “a viable explosive device."